math-a3k/django-ai/docs/apps/bayesian_networks.rst

 Bayesian Network
 ----------------

-This is the main object for a Bayesian Network.
+This is the main object for a Bayesian Network (BN).

 It gathers all Nodes and Edges of the DAG that defines the Network.

 All the results of the inference will be available here and this object is what you will be using inside the code.

-The following fields are shown:
+The following fields are available for configuration:

 ``Name``
     The name of the Bayesian Network.
-This must be an unique identifier, meant to be used for retrieving the object (i.e. ``BayesianNetwork.objects.get(name='BN 3 - Final'``)
+This must be an unique identifier, meant to be used for retrieving the object (i.e. ``BayesianNetwork.objects.get(name='BN 3 - Final')``)

-``Engine Object Timestamp``
-    This is an auto-generated field, timestamping the last inference done or `None` if not available.
+``Network Type``
+    The type of the Network.
+Based on this field, the internal methods of the Bayesian Network object perform different actions.
+Currently, there are 2 Types:

+    ``General``
+        Performs the inference with the BayesPy engine on the Bayesian Network and set the resulting object in the ``engine_object`` field.

+    ``Clustering``
+        Besides performing the inference with the BayesPy engine (and setting the result in the ``engine_object`` field), it performs tasks like cluster re-labelling, process the results and stores useful information in the ``metadata`` field.

+        It assumes that the Network topology is from a Gaussian Mixture Model with:
+            - One Categorical Node for clusters assigments depending on a Dirichlet Node for prior probabilities;
+            - One Gaussian Node for clusters means and a Wishart Node for clusters covariance matrices;
+            - One Observable Mixture Node for the observations.

+        Other topologies are not supported at the moment, instead use the ``General`` type and implement the tasks accordingly.

 ``Results Storage``
     In the case of networks which have a labelling output - such as Clustering or Classification - this sets where to store the results for convenience.
 It must have the following syntax: ``<storage>:params``.